brettz9/intl-dom/README.md

 with defaults) extracted from a locale object, and have any place-holders it contains replaced with strings or DOM Nodes obtained at runtime.

-(The first two will probably be of most general interest; the others are used by the first two and can be used as part of a custom localization system.)
+(The first (and possibly the second) will probably be of most general interest; the others are used by the first two and can be used as part of a custom localization system.)

 1. `i18n`
 1. `getStringFromMessageAndDefaults`